kwkou/815/includes/white-papers.md

         <td style="width: 200px;">
           <a href="http://download.microsoft.com/download/E/B/5/EB512F2E-7771-40A3-8025-0DC6D9429951/An%20Introduction%20to%20Windows%20Azure%20platform%20AppFabric%20for%20Developers.docx">An Introduction to Azure AppFabric for Developers</a>
         </td>
-        <td style="width: 400px;">This paper provides a quick introduction to Azure Platform AppFabric, which includes Service Bus and Access Control and provides common building blocks required by .NET applications when extending their functionality to the cloud, and specifically, the Azure platform.</td>
+        <td style="width: 400px;">This paper provides a quick introduction to Azure Platform AppFabric, which includes 服务总线 and Access Control and provides common building blocks required by .NET applications when extending their functionality to the cloud, and specifically, the Azure platform.</td>
       </tr>
       <tr>
         <td style="width: 200px;">